 In 2014, the nations of Earth decided that they could no longer ignore the issue of global warming.
 Their solution was to use airplanes to disperse a chemical into the atmosphere in hopes of bringing the temperature down.
-They inadvertently ushered in a new ice age and the vast majority of the population froze to death.
-As luck would have it, a mad scientist, Wilford, had designed a train to circumnavigates the globe, making one full trip over the course of a year powered by an eternally running, Sacred Engine.
+They inadvertently ushered in a new ice age, and the vast majority of the population froze to death.
+As luck would have it, a mad scientist, Wilford, had designed a train to circumnavigate the globe, making one full trip over the course of a year powered by an eternally running, Sacred Engine.
 A small portion of the population boarded the train, dubbed The Snowpiercer, and survived the apocalypse.
-Some of them wish that they did not.
+Some of them wish they did not.
 Sometimes, the dead are the lucky ones.

 The second half of the journey through the train is where Snowpiercer shifts into high gear and really starts swinging for the fences.
 The motley crew passes through train car after train car, each one more surreal than the last.
-As they travel, the backstory is craftily revealed and we learn all the necessary information about the characters and the world they inhabit to keep any questions from pestering the mind.
-The adventure comes to its inevitable conclusion at the head of the train where two conversations take place; one addresses the head, the other, the body.
+As they travel, the backstory is craftily revealed, and we learn all the necessary information about the characters and the world they inhabit to keep any questions from pestering the mind.
+The adventure comes to its inevitable conclusion at the head of the train, where two conversations take place; one addresses the head, the other, the body.

-Snowpiercer begins with an allusion to Kurt Vonnegut’s seminal novel, Cat’s Cradle with an Ice-9 knock-off causing the New Ice Age.
+Snowpiercer begins with an allusion to Kurt Vonnegut’s seminal novel, Cat’s Cradle, with an Ice-9 knock-off causing the New Ice Age.
 Vonnegut ends his novel with the final sentence from The Books of Bokonon, the made-up religion that populates Cat’s Cradle.
 The passage reads: